vifani/personal-site/content/posts/how-to-create-an-azure-devops-windows-self-hosted-build-agent-image/index.md

 - Downloads and installs the latest version of the Agent for Windows x64 platform
 - Configures the agent (this will register the agent on the Agent Pool you specify)
 - Executes the agent

 If an error occurs (finally block), the remove procedure is invoked in order to deregister the agent from the Agent Pool.

 Taking a look at the script you can see that some environmental variables are used to configure the agent installation.
 The following variables need to be configured:
 - **AZP_URL**: for example "https://dev.azure.com/yourorganization"
-- **AZP_TOKEN**: a valid Personal Access Token (see https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page)
+- **AZP_TOKEN**: a valid Personal Access Token (more details [here](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page))
-- **AZP_POOL**: the Azure DevOps Agent Pool name (
+- **AZP_POOL**: the Azure DevOps Agent Pool name
 - **AZP_AGENT_NAME**: the agent name

-You can manage Azure Pools in Azure DevOps from Project Settings -> Agent pools.
+You can manage Azure Pools in Azure DevOps from Project Settings → Agent pools.
 Take a look [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/pools-queues?view=azure-devops&tabs=yaml%2Cbrowser)
 ![Add Agent Pool in Azure DevOps](addagentpool.png "Add Agent Pool in Azure DevOps") You can find both files in this repository: [https://github.com/vifani/devops-hosted-agent](https://github.com/vifani/devops-hosted-agent)